ardanlabs/gotraining/topics/go/README.md

 [Masterminds of Programming](http://dl.acm.org/citation.cfm?id=1592983) - Federico Biancuzzi and Shane Warden
 [Developing Software The Right Way, with Intent and Carefulness](http://ipengineer.net/2017/04/developing-software-the-right-way-with-intent-and-carefulness) - David Gee

+---

-#### 2) Readability
+### Readability

 **_We must structure our systems to be more comprehensible._**

 This is about writing simple code that is easy to read and understand without the need of mental exhaustion.
 Just as important, it's about not hiding the cost/impact of the code per line, function, package and the overall ecosystem it runs in.

+[Example Readability Issue](http://cpp.sh/6i7d)

+**Real Machine**

+_"A well-designed language has a one-one correlation between source code and object code.
+It's obvious to the programmer what code will be generated from their source.
+This provides its own satisfaction, is efficient, and reduces the need for documentation." - Chuck Moore (inventor of Forth)_

 In Go, the underlying machine is the real machine rather than a single abstract machine.
 The model of computation is that of the computer.
 Here is the key, Go gives you direct access to the machine while still providing abstraction mechanisms to allow higher-level ideas to be expressed.

+**Mental Models**

+_"Let's imagine a project that's going to end up with a million lines of code or more.
+The probability of those projects being successful in the United States these days is very low - well under 50%.
+That's debatable. - Tom Love (inventor of Objective C)_

+_100k lines of code fit inside a box of paper. - Tom Love (inventor of Objective C)_

+How much code in that box do you think you can maintain a mental model of in your head?
+I believe asking a single developer to maintain a mental model of more than one ream of paper in that box (~10k lines of code) is asking a lot.
+If you do the math, then it takes a team of 100 people to work on a code base that hits a million lines of code.
+That is 100 people that need to be coordinated, grouped, tracked and in a constant feedback loop of communication.

+**Average Developer**

-**_"Can you explain it to the median user (developer)? as opposed to will the smartest user (developer) figure it out?" - Peter Weinberger (inventor of AWK)_**
+_"Can you explain it to the median user (developer)? as opposed to will the smartest user (developer) figure it out?" - Peter Weinberger (inventor of AWK)_

-**_"A well-designed language has a one-one correlation between source code and object code.
-It's obvious to the programmer what code will be generated from their source.
-This provides its own satisfaction, is efficient, and reduces the need for documentation." - Chuck Moore (inventor of Forth)_**

-[Example Readability Issue](http://cpp.sh/6i7d)
+You must be aware of who you are on your team.
+When hiring new people, you must be aware of where they fall.
+The code must be written for the average developer to comprehend.
+If you are below average, you have the responsibility to come up to speed.
+If you are the expert, you have the responsbility to reduce being clever.

+---

-#### 3) Simplicity
+### Simplicity

 **_We must understand that simplicity is hard to design and complicated to build._**

 This is about hiding complexity.
 A lot of care and design must go into simplicity because this can cause more problems then good.
 It can create issues with readability and it can cause issues with performance.

+**Simple, But Not Simpler**

+_"Everything should be made as simple as possible, but not simpler." - Albert Einstein_

 Focus on encapsulation and validate that you're not generalizing or even being too concise.
 You might think you are helping the programmer or the code but validate things are still easy to use, understand, debug and maintain.

+**Encapsulation**

-**_Paraphrasing: "Encapsulation and the separation of concerns are drivers for designing software.
+_Paraphrasing: "Encapsulation and the separation of concerns are drivers for designing software.
 This is largely based on how other industries handle complexity.
-There seems to be a human pattern of using encapsulation to wrestle complexity to the ground." - Brad Cox (inventor of Objective C)_**
+There seems to be a human pattern of using encapsulation to wrestle complexity to the ground." - Brad Cox (inventor of Objective C)_

-**_"Everything should be made as simple as possible, but not simpler." - Albert Einstein_**
+Encapsulation is what we have been trying to figure out as an industry for 40 years.
+Go is taking a slightly new approach with the package.
+Brining encapsulation up a level and providing richer support at the language level.

 **Resources:**

 [Simplicity is Complicated](https://www.youtube.com/watch?v=rFejpH_tAHM) - Rob Pike

+---

-#### 4) Performance
+### Performance

 **_We must compute less to get the results we need._**

 This is about not wasting effort and achieving execution efficiency.
 Writing code that is mechanically sympathetic with the runtime, operating system and hardware.
 Achieving performance by writing less and more efficient code but staying within the idioms and framework of the language.

+_"I don't trust anything until it runs...
+In fact, I don't trust anything until it runs twice." - Andrew Gelman (one of the greatest living statisticians at Columbia University)._

 Rules of Performance:
     * Never guess about performance.